-$\label{thm:linear_equivalence} \mbox{High school graduates, qualifying for ''unconditional admission'' to Freed-Hardeman University, are required to meet the following admission requirements:$
+High school graduates, qualifying for "unconditional admission" to Freed-Hardeman University, are required to meet the following admission requirements:

 - Applicants must have graduated from a high school, completed a comparable homeschool curriculum, or completed the General Educational Development (GED) curriculum or the HiSET high school equivalency test. - Applicants must have a minimum grade point average (GPA) of 2.25 on a 4-point scale. - Applicants must have a minimum ACT composite score of 19 or New SAT score of 980 (ERW+M). - Applicants accepted with a math ACT score below 17 may be required to take MAT 100E Fundamental Concepts of Math (Enhanced) and/or MAT 101E College Algebra (Enhanced).
-Placement in these courses will be based on the ACT Math subscore.
-Applicants may request that a secondary placement test (ACCUPLACER) be administered to show proficiency.
-This placement exam is free, untimed, and offered in a low-stress environment.
-An appointment can be made by contacting the Learning Center at (731) 989-6061.
-The results of the ACT Math subscore and the ACCUPLACER Examination will provide information for placement in the correct course for optimal academic achievement. - Applicants admitted with an English ACT score below 17 may be required to take ENG 100 Introduction to College Writing.
-Placement in this course will be based on the ACT English subscore.
-Applicants may request that a secondary placement test (ACCUPLACER) be administered to show proficiency.
-This placement exam is free, untimed, and offered in a low-stress environment.
-An appointment can be made by contacting the Learning Center at
+Placement in these courses will be based on the ACT, SAT, and/or CLT Math subscore and GPA in any relevant high school or transfer coursework. - Applicants admitted with an English ACT score below 17 may be required to take ENG 100 Introduction to College Writing.
+Placement in this course will be based on the ACT, SAT, and/or CLT English subscore and GPA in any relevant high school or transfer coursework. - Applicants whose native language is not English must provide proof of current English proficiency.
+(See "admission of international students.")
+ACT, SAT, CLT, and/or TOEFL scores will determine placement in English courses for students from countries where the native language is not English.